romilly/start-apl/manuscript/Chapter3.md

 APL is the life
 ~~~~~~~~

-In the example above there is a space after `⍴`.
+I> In the example above you can see a space after `⍴`.
 It's there to make the
 APL easier for you to read, but whitespace outside quotation marks is
 optional in APL.